MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/wrap-issues.md

 For more information, please refer to [Set up KeyVault for automated signing](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/how-to#set-up-keyvault-for-automated-signing).

 ### If you have all the proper configurations, try again.
-If after retries and proper configuration, the build fails, please reach out to our support alias.
+If wrap build keeps failing after have you have verified that your wrap project has all the proper configurations, please reach out to our support alias.
 See details at the end of this document.

+## Wrap button is disabled for my App
+You can only wrap Apps that you have **Edit** permissions for.
+Please make sure you have **Edit** permisions for the App you want to wrap and try again.

-## Cannot save my project or trigger a Build
+## Cannot save my project or trigger a wrap Build
-- Please update to latest Wrap solution version and try again.
+- Please update to latest wrap solution version and try again.

 - Please ensure there are no UI validation errors blocking Save or Build submission.

-## Cannot install a Wrapped Mobile App on a device
+## Cannot install a wrapped Mobile App on a device
-Ensure you have signed the outputted application.
+Make sure that you have signed the outputted application.
 You can do so by configuring a Keyvault and providing it at build trigger time, or manually signing.
-For more details, please refer to:
+For more details on code signing, please please refer to:

 - [Setup Keyvault for Automated Signing](https://docs.microsoft.com/en-us/power-apps/maker/common/wrap/how-to#set-up-keyvault-for-automated-signing)